Sheena Bora murder case: Disappearance

-Discovery of death of and subsequent investigation
+Discovery of death and subsequent investigation

-Four months before her arrest, Mumbai Police commenced surveillance of Indrani.
+Four months before Indrani's arrest, Mumbai Police started surveilling her.
 The surveillance was initiated after a tip-off.
 Shyamvar Pinturam Rai, Indrani's driver, was arrested on 21 August 2015 for possession of illegal weapons and it was alleged that, during his interrogation, he revealed details of Sheena's murder.
 On 26 August 2015, Sheena's brother Mikhail revealed that she was Indrani's daughter rather than a sister.

 Quoting the First Information Report filed by Mumbai Police, the Hindustan Times reported that Rai had given a detailed account of the murder to the police.
 Rai alleged that Indrani had planned it and had discussed it with her ex-husband, Sanjeev Khanna.
 He alleged that Indrani had surveyed a likely area to dump the body the evening before the murder.
 On 24 April 2012, Khanna had flown to Mumbai and checked into the Hotel Hilltop at Worli.
 Rai alleged that Indrani had rented an Opel Corsa to facilitate the abduction of Sheena and for disposal of her body.
 Indrani, he claimed, had earlier asked Sheena to meet her on the evening of 24 April 2012 and, though reluctant, she had agreed.
 At about 06:00 PM on 24 April 2012, he went on, Indrani was joined by her ex-husband at his hotel in Worli.
 An hour later, when Sheena was dropped off by Rahul Mukerjea near National College on Linking Road in Bandra, Indrani, Khanna, and driver Rai were there to meet her.
 Rai's account continued, alleging that Indrani sat next to him while Sheena was in the rear seat with Khanna.
 He said they took her to one of the by-lanes in Bandra and Khanna strangled her.

 The police claimed that, after the murder, Sheena's body was taken to Indrani's house at Worli where it was put in a bag and stuffed in the trunk of the car.

 Rai alleged that Khanna later left for his hotel while Indrani stayed home and Rai slept inside the car with the body in the trunk.
-In the early hours of 25 April 2012, he said, the three accused drove to the village of Gagode in Pen tehsil, Raigad.
+In the early hours of 25 April 2012, he said, the three drove to the village of Gagode in Pen tehsil, Raigad.
 Concerned about the possibility of police checks, they propped Sheena's body up between Indrani and Khanna on the rear seat, as if asleep, rather than putting it in the boot.

 At 04:00 AM on 25 April 2012, police alleged, they dragged the body out of the car in an isolated spot in the forest, stuffed it back into the bag, poured petrol over it, and set it ablaze.
 After the body was completely burnt, the accused returned to Mumbai.
 Khanna left Mumbai later that day.